-Effect of the development on the natural environment and water resources significant safety issues both within the property and on Marion St, specifically:
+Effect of the development on the natural environment and water resources

 Possibility of groundwater contamination from leakage of fuels along with spillage of coolant or other chemicals.
 Concern is evidenced by fact that previous petrol station on site resulted in ground contamination.